 - 6-8 Tablespoons ice water

-4 When the dough has reached the right size, gently fold it in half.
+4 Place into pie dish: When the dough has reached the right size, gently fold it in half.
 Lift up the dough and place it so that the folded edge is along the center line of the pie dish.
 Gently unfold.
 Do not stretch the dough.

 5b If you are making a double crust pie, roll out the second disk of dough.
 Gently place onto the top of the filling in the pie.
 Use a kitchen scissors to trim the overhang to an inch over.
 Fold the edge of the top piece of dough over and under the edge of the bottom piece of dough, pressing together.
 Finish the double crust by pressing against the edges of the pie with your finger tips or with a fork.

 6 Make vents in top: Use a sharp knife to cut vents into the top of the pie crust, so the steam has a place to escape while the pie is cooking.

 Optional Before scoring, you may want to paint the top of your crust with an egg wash (this will make a nice finish).

 A lovely coating for a pie can be achieved with a simple egg wash.

 - 1 Tbsp heavy cream, half and half, or milk